 Working time and annual leave

 The provisions relating to working time are generally specified in your employment contract.
 However, according to Article 9 of the Swiss Employment Law Act an employee may work a maximum of 45 or 50 hours per week depending on his or her sector of activity.
 The daily rest time must be at least 11 consecutive hours.

 Annual leave may vary from one company to another.
 Legislation provides for a minimum of four weeks per year.
 It is quite common for employers to allocate a quota above the legal minimum (usually five weeks).
-Depending on length of service or Collective Labour Agreements, the number of annual leave days may be more.
+Depending on length of service or Collective Labour Agreements, employees may benefit from a higher number of annual leave days.
 Public holidays are not counted as ‘annual leave days’.
-Their numbers vary from canton to canton up to a maximum of eight per year in addition to 1 August (Switzerland’s national day).
+The numbers of public holidays varies from canton to canton, with up to a maximum of eight per year in addition to 1 August (Switzerland’s national day).